Honolulu, Hawai‘i

 Honolulu Car Accident Lawyer

-Despite the appeal of paradise throughout the state, Hawai‘i residents and vacationers are impacted by car accidents, the same as anywhere else in the country.
-Car accidents are always a headache to deal with, even those which are minor fender benders.
-The more severe a car accident, the more severe the consequences are to an individual, their property, and possibly their future.
-Personal Injury Attorney Dennis W. Potts has more than 50 years of experience and understands how difficult a time this can be for you and your family.
-If you or a loved one have been involved in a car accident, you need the help from our experienced Honolulu Car Accident Lawyer.
+While Hawai‘i is known for its paradise appeal, residents and visitors here are not immune to car accidents, just like anywhere else in the country.
+Even minor fender benders can be a hassle to handle, but more severe accidents often bring serious consequences that can impact your well-being, property, and future.
+Personal Injury Attorney Dennis W. Potts, with over 50 years of experience, understands how challenging this time can be for you and your family.
+If you or a loved one has been involved in a car accident, our experienced Honolulu Car Accident Lawyer is here to help.

 CAR ACCIDENT STATISTICS

-According to the Association for Safe International Road Travel, approximately 1.3 million people are killed in car accidents each year – averaging 3,287 each day.
-Out of this number, approximately 100 were killed in Hawai‘i in 2014, indicated approximately 7 deaths per 100,000 people.
-This is a low number compared with the rest of the country, although not as low as states such as New York.
-This number also represents a significant drop from the prior ongoing annual average of 135 car accident deaths in prior years..
+The Association for Safe International Road Travel reports that around 1.3 million people die in car accidents each year, averaging 3,287 fatalities daily.
+Of these, about 100 people were killed in Hawai‘i in 2014, reflecting roughly 7 deaths per 100,000 residents.
+While this is lower than many other states, it is still not as low as states like New York.
+This figure also marks a notable decrease from the previous annual average of 135 car accident deaths in earlier years.

 CAUSES OF CAR ACCIDENTS IN Hawai‘i